acro5piano/graphql-rest-proxy/README.md

 However, it requires a lot of effort to replace your current REST API with a brand new GraphQL server.

-`graphql-rest-proxy` comes in to address this issues.
+`graphql-rest-proxy` comes in to address this issue.
 It proxies GraphQL to REST API according to the defined schema.

 # Getting Started